 ERISA and Benefits Litigation

-The Bowles Rice Benefits Group has an outstanding reputation for providing a wide array of services in the employee benefits arena.
-In addition to drafting, compliance and advisory work, our ERISA litigation attorneys advise employers on understanding and carrying out the duties imposed upon them by ERISA’s complex rules and regulations.
-Our ERISA litigation attorneys advise and represent clients in every stage of litigation from the pre-suit administrative process to appeals in state and federal courts.
-Given the complexity of the rules governing employee benefit plans and the constant change to these requirements, our ERISA Litigation Team has become an important part of the ERISA services we offer to our clients.
+Our ERISA Litigation Team advises and represents clients in every stage of litigation from the pre-suit administrative process to appeals in state and federal courts.
+Given the complexity of the rules governing employee benefit plans and the constant changes to these requirements, our ERISA Litigation Team has become an important part of the ERISA services we offer to our clients.

 Our Qualifications